open-telemetry/opentelemetry-specification/specification/metrics/api.md

 allows measurements to be combined.
 Label handling costs can be lowered through the use of bound synchronous instruments and batch-reporting functions (`RecordBatch`, `BatchObserver`).

-### Missing label keys

-When the SDK interprets labels in the context of grouping aggregated values for an exporter, and where there are keys that are missing, the SDK is required to consider these values _explicitly unspecified_.
-There is no implicit "empty" value assumed for label keys that are expected but not present.

 ### Option: Ordered labels